A Radio-Controlled 1:36 Scale Model

 ...and then it was time to leave.

 It got some detailing; pawls, holes for the capstan bars, and a base plate.
-On the restoration the top is cover with copper.
+On the restoration the top is covered with copper sheet.

-While these parts help make the model sailable, they aren't jury-rigging and temporary, but permanent fittings actually moving toward's the model's completion.
+While these parts help make the model able to sail, they aren't jury-rigging and temporary, but permanent fittings actually moving toward's the model's completion.

 Previous Page | Top | Next Page